jlinoff/lock_files/README.md

 limitations of the Global Interpreter Lock (GIL) so your multi-threading performance improvement may not be what you expect and may be different between Python 2.7 and 3.x.

+You can specify `-r` to recurse into subdirectories.

 You can specify `-c` to generate files that are compatible with `openssl`.

 The program is re-entrant which means that you can run lock a single file multiple times with different passwords.